gabeo13/python-challenge/README.md

 ![](Images/pyPollheader.jpg)
 ---
 ---
-Using provided election dataset containing "Voter ID", "Candidate", and "County", analyze and record the following:
+Using an election dataset containing "Voter ID", "Candidate", and "County", analyze and record the following:
 ---
 _CSV Table Format_
 | Voter ID | County |Candidate|